intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/usercases-overview.md

 ## **User Cases**

-analytics-zoo provides a collection of sample user applications and demos, which can be modified or even used off-the-shelf in real world scenarios.
+analytics-zoo provides a collection of reference user applications and demos, which can be modified or even used off-the-shelf in real world applications.
 Some are listed below.
 See all in [analytics-zoo/apps](https://github.com/intel-analytics/analytics-zoo/tree/master/apps).

    * [Anomaly Detection](https://github.com/intel-analytics/analytics-zoo/tree/master/apps/anomaly-detection) demostrates using LSTM network to detect anomalies in time series data.